LorenzSchueler/sport-log/sport-log-client/frontend/README.md

 * [ ] edit existing metcon
 * [ ] double picker widget for metcon movement weight
 * [ ] int picker: same baseline as other form inputs
+* [ ] use UiMetcon and UiMetconMovement in Blocs/Cubits

 ### Movements
 * [ ] add movements overview screen